microsoft/azuredevopslabs/labs/azuredevops/advancedsecurity/readme.md

 1. Review Recommendation, Location, Description, and Severity to understand the vulnerability and how to resolve it.

-    > Note: The reccomendation will provide you with the steps to resolve the vulnerability.
-For this one, simply update the package version from 1.0.4.1   to 1.0.4.2 to fix the vulerability
+   {% include tip.html content= "The recommendation will provide you with the steps to resolve the vulnerability.
+For this one, simply update the package version from 1.0.4.1 to 1.0.4.2 to fix the vulnerability." %}

 1. Click on the Locations to see the code that triggered the alert.

 1. From the code editor, update the package to 1.0.4.2.
 To do that, here we will use Visual Studio

 1. Clone the repository in Visual Studio and switch the *fixalert* branch

+    > **NOTE**
-    > Note: This step is necessary since the main branch is protected by a pull request pipeline
+      This step is necessary since the main branch is protected by a pull request pipeline.

 1. Once the source code is opened in Solution Explorer, navigate to the **Dependencies** section under Web.